ubco-mds-2021-labs/dashboard1-group-f/docs/team_contract.md

 | Testing & Troubleshooting |       10%     |      25%      |      40%      |      25%      |

 Brief notes/explanations (optional):
-Since we knew we were going to create 2 tabs, agreement for this milestone was 2 people each code a tab (Anqi & Monica), one person builds layout code (Kevin) and one person (Andrew) writes supporting documentation.
+Since we knew we were going to create 2 tabs, agreement for this milestone was 2 people each code a tab (Anqi & Monica), one person builds layout code (Kevin) and one person (Andrew) writes supporting documentation and does primary edits.
 These roles would swap around for the next milestone so everyone had an opportunity to write code and work on documentation.

 ### Milestone 3